OpenAMSOrg/filament-buffer/README.md

 ## Printing and assembly guidance

-- Material: PETG or ABS are recommended for parts near heat or for added durability; PLA is usable for prototypes but may soften in warm environments.
+- Material:  ABS is recommended for parts near heat or for added durability; PLA is usable for prototypes but may soften in warm environments.
+Do NOT print the FPS in anything rough, such as any filament containing glass or carbon fibers.

 - Print orientation: print the slide and case so the magnet pocket and heat-set insert holes are printed with clean walls (minimal bridging).
 Use 100% infill or a high infill around the magnet pocket if you need extra strength.

 - Tolerances: the magnet pocket is designed for a press-fit magnet; if your magnets are slightly oversized, sand the pocket carefully.
 For heat-set inserts, a snug hole size (per insert manufacturer's recommendation) and a controlled installation temperature will give the best result.
-- Securing magnets: use a small dab of epoxy or superglue if you’re stacking smaller magnets.
+- Securing magnets: use a small dab superglue if you’re stacking smaller magnets.

 ## Installation notes

-- The FPS board connects to your AMS wiring the same way regardless of casing—follow the board silks for pinouts.
-If you need a wiring diagram included in the repo, open an issue or pull request and I can add one.
 - The FPS case can be installed anywhere along the filament path, but the provided rear-umbilical and adapter plate are designed to integrate into the rear of Voron printers.

 ## Contributing